Astrophysics (Index)About

 (photometric filter for visible light)

-The letter V (or V band) is commonly used to indicate a passband located within the visible light range (V for visual).
+The letter V (or V band) is commonly used to indicate a passband located within the visible light range (V for visual or visible).
 The letter is also often used for a filter for the band (or more explicitly, a V filter), and to indicate a magnitude of a signal observed through such a filter, e.g., citing "V = 1.5".
 In the conventional UBV photometric system and its offshoots, the V band is centered around wavelength 551 nm, with a width of 88 nm (full width at half maximum).
 Other systems may have different specifications, in some cases, similar.

 (EMR,visible light,band,visual,photometry)